IN-CORE/incore-docs/manual_jb/content/pyincore/install_pyincore.md

    Version information for pyincore and pyincore-viz can be found in
    - https://anaconda.org/IN-CORE/pyincore

+   When installing with Jupyter, there may be an error related to Fiona package.
+   It is commonly caused by the downgrade of fiona happened during the jupyter installation.
+   In that case, try to install jupyter first then install pyincore.
+   Otherwise, upgrade fiona by conda upgrade command.

 To check that the package is installed run
 ```